KWS Saat: Expansion and acquisitions

 In the 1950s the company began intensifying its business in Western and South European countries.
-At the same time it also started to expand its activities in the US sugar beet market.
-In 1956 KWS acquired the company Segenta in Chile and Pan Tohum Islah ve Üretme A.S. in Turkey.
+At the same time, it also started to expand its activities in the US sugar beet market.
+Since 1956, KWS has been setting up subsidiaries and affiliates in Europe and overseas and opening foreign representative offices, e.g. in Turkey and Chile.
+In the following decades, the company systematically expanded its presence in the temperate climate zone.
+KWS had been breeding wheat and barley at its Peragis subsidiary since the 1920s.
+In 1964, Peragis was merged with Saatzucht Heine to form Heine-Peragis in Einbeck.
 In 1967/68 it began merging its cereal breeding activities with the companies Heine-Peragis and Lochow-Petkus GmbH.
 In 2008, KWS acquired Lochow-Petkus GmbH which was subsequently renamed KWS LOCHOW GMBH.

-In 1968 KWS collaborated with the American plant breeder Northrup King Company to found the company Betaseed.
+In 1975, the company acquired the Rinn family's shares in Lochow-Petkus GmbH and has held around 81% of the shares since then; the remaining 19% are held by descendants of Ferdinand von Lochow.
 In 1978 it founded KWS Seeds Inc. to manage all business activities in North America.
+In 1984 KWS responded to the rapid advances in molecular biology by founding PLANTA Applied Plant Genetics and Biotechnology.
+PLANTA is responsible for R&D projects in the company and provides services for all breeding activities of KWS.
 In the 1990s the company acquired the Argentinean breeding company Trebol Sur which was then renamed KWS Argentina in 1997.

 In 2000 the French plant breeding group Limagrain and KWS decided to merge their corn business in North America and formed the joint venture AgReliant.
 In 2003 KWS founded KWS Türk in Turkey to enhance the distribution of seeds in North Africa (Morocco, Tunisia, Libya and Egypt) and Middle Eastern countries including Iran, Iraq and Lebanon.
 In 2008 KWS and the Dutch Van Rijn Group established a joint venture in breeding potato seeds and in April 2011 KWS acquired the remaining interests in Van Rijn and formed the subsidiary KWS POTATO B.V.
 In September 2011 it founded a joint venture with the Chinese company Kenfeng to manage the production and distribution of corn seed in China.
 In October 2011 KWS and the French seed producer Vilmorin formed a research collaboration as a 50/50 joint venture company to develop GM corn traits.

 In June 2012 KWS acquired the Brazilian companies SEMÍLIA and DELTA that are located in Paraná and run four breeding stations in Brazil.
 On 1 July 2012 both companies merged to form KWS BRASIL PESQUISA & SEMENTES LTDA.
 As of 1 July 2012, KWS acquired a majority shareholder position in the company RIBER whose name was then changed to RIBER – KWS SEMENTES S.A.
-This company, situated in the Brazilian state Minas Gerais, will continue its focus on the Brazilian market through offering GM corn hybrids and soybean varieties.
+This company, situated in the Brazilian state Minas Gerais, continued its focus on the Brazilian market through offering GM corn hybrids and soybean varieties.